Thangiee/MARS-back-end/README.md

 #### Clock In/Out Record Info

+Get all clock in/out records for the current assistant or specify {*netid*} to get it for a specific assistant.

 | Method      | Route                | Authorized                    |
 |:-----------:|----------------------|-------------------------------|
 | GET         | /records             | Assistant                     |